trmquang93/artyx-edit-image-api/README_ENHANCED_IMPLEMENTATION.md

 4. **Load testing** to validate improvements
 5. **Production migration** once validated

-This Flux-inspired implementation provides a robust, production-ready foundation for our Qwen image editing server with proven patterns for reliability and performance.
+This Enhanced implementation provides a robust, production-ready foundation for our Qwen image editing server with proven patterns for reliability and performance.